Riley-Py/UWaterloo-Work/MSE 261/Project Evaluation.md

 ## Cost of Capital and Hurdle
 - *Cost of capital* - represents the rate at which money is financed through external sources
-- *Hurdle rate/minimum acceptable rate of return (MARR)* - lowest rate of return project needs to earn to cover the
+- *Hurdle rate/minimum acceptable rate of return (MARR)* - lowest rate of return project needs to earn to cover the cost of capital
+- IRR needs to be greater than hurdle rate

+## Benefit-Cost Ratio
+-

 #mse261